SS Viking (1905): Second World War Service

 Viking was requisitioned in the first week of the War, in September 1939, and operated as a personnel vessel.
 She acted as a transport, mainly to Cherbourg from Southampton.

 Although actively engaged in transporting the men and matériel of the British Expeditionary Force to France at the outbreak of hostilities, the Viking did not take part in the critical Operation Dynamo, for she had recently been bombed in the Thames Estuary and was undergoing repairs.
 Nonetheless, she was active in the latter stages of the BEF's withdrawal from France.

-Captained by James Bridson, with Edward Gelling and Harry Kinley as chief and second officers, Viking was involved in Operation Aerial at Le Harve and later Cherbourg.
+Captained by James Bridson, with Edward Gelling and Harry Kinley as chief and second officers, Viking was involved in Operation Aerial at Le Havre and later Cherbourg.
 Following this she was despatched to Guernsey to assist in the Evacuation of the Channel Islands.
 Viking arrived at Saint Peter Port prepared to take off evacuees and consequently evacuated 1,800 schoolchildren, almost the entire juvenile population of the island.
 The children were safely landed at Weymouth.

 Following that phase of the War, she made passage to Barrow in Furness and then was laid up at the Tongue in Douglas Harbour before resuming her civilian run between Fleetwood and Douglas.

 Viking was requisitioned again, initially she was involved in the trooping service to Orkney and Shetland and then served as a Fleet Air Arm target vessel based on Crail for seven months from June 1942.

 From December 1943 until 1945 she was again used as a personnel ship.

 Viking was in service off the French Coast during the D-Day.
 On 28 June 1944 she was hit by a flying bomb whilst undergoing maintenance in the Surrey Commercial Docks, London.

 She was taken out of war support in June 1945 and subsequently returned to the Steam Packet.